I have had several questions recently about cut bait, what it is and how to use it for catfish bait.

 You can use cut bait on any type of catfish rig.
 Choose the rig based on your application and catfishing technique.

-You can also use any style catfish hook based on personal preference.
+You can also use any style of catfish hook based on personal preference.
 In recent years masses of anglers have switched to circle hooks for catfish.
 These hooks work exceptionally well with cut bait.

 When choosing a circle hook for catfishing with cut bait choose carefully, making sure you use a hook that’s large enough.
-For circle hooks to work correctly they must have a large enough gap in the hook so it can turn and hook while in the fishes mouth.
+For circle hooks to work correctly they must have a large enough gap in the hook so it can turn and hook while in the fish’s mouth.

 You also need to assure you leave the gap of the hook open and hook the bait so it doesn’t double hook itself.
 This is one of the three most common circle hook mistakes.
 Once you’ve got the circle hook baited correctly you can just let it do the work for you.

 If you choose to use very large pieces of cut bait and have problems missing fish consider using a double hook rig.
-This will often increase the hookset ratio with extra large pieces of cut bait and it works with all of the popular rigs for trophy catfish like the slip sinker rig, santee rig and three way rigs.
+This will often increase the hookset ratio with extra-large pieces of cut bait and it works with all of the popular rigs for trophy catfish like the slip sinker rig, santee rig, and three-way rigs.

 If you really want to up your odds of catching catfish combine your preferred catfish rig with some cut bait and use a Catfish Versa-Rattle with it as well.